 Entrance to the site daily from 8:30 – 15:30, closed on Tuesdays.

-The Sanctuary is situated at Marathon-Nea Makri Beach, a charming locale perfect for a stroll and indulge in fresh seafood at one of the many seaside taverns.
+The Sanctuary is situated at Marathon-Nea Makri Beach, a charming locale perfect for a stroll and food tasting of fresh seafood at one of the many seaside taverns.
 It’s an ideal place to unwind and savor the beauty of the surroundings after your visit.

-6. Go to Marathon Lake Greece and the Marble Dam
+6. Marathon Greece Νature Reserves: The Lake and the Marble Dam

 The Marathon Lake is an artificial lake with dam walls reinforced using Pentelic marble—the very same marble used in the construction of the Parthenon.
 It is located 9 km from Marathon Town.